 Students considering a career in a health science field generally, and nursing specifically, can make a more informed education choice based on personal experience or observation.
-While at any clinical site, students must maintain the highest level of professional decorum to include appropriate dress, limited jewelry, and a professional appearance.
-Specifically, no jeans, t-shirts or sweatshirts, no tennis shoes or open-toed sandals are to be worn, tattoos should not be visible, and jewelry is limited to one earring per ear lobe.
+While at any observation site, students must maintain the highest level of professional decorum to include appropriate dress, limited jewelry, and a professional appearance.
 Overall appearance must be neat and clean and inspire confidence in the client-provider interaction.